pushrocks/gulp-jsonjade/README.md

 # gulp-jsonjade
-Accepts json as file content and a jade template as parameter and outputs json at file.data and jade at file.content.
+gulp json jade makes a switch: It switches the file.content with to a specified vinyl file and appends the current data of the types .yaml and .json to file.data

 ## build status
 [![Build Status](https://travis-ci.org/pushrocks/gulp-jsonjade.svg?branch=master)](https://travis-ci.org/pushrocks/gulp-jsonjade)